RayCarrot/GBAC/README.md

 # GBAC - GBA Compressed Data Finder
 GBAC is a tool for easily finding compressed data in a GBA ROM.
 It allows searching the file for compressed data and visualizing the data as a palette, tiles and map.
-It can also be used to replace replaced data by importing it.
+It can also be used to replace compressed data by importing it.

 Currently importing Huffman compressed data is not support.